peter88213/novelyst_matrix/docs/de/usage.md

 ## Launch the program

-- Open the matrix manager from the main-Menü: **Extras> Matrix**.
+- Open the matrix manager from the main-Menü: **Extras > Matrix**.

 ---

-## Add/remove relationships
+## Hinzufügen/remove relationships

-- Add/Remove relationships by klicking on the nodes with the `Ctrl` key pressed.
+- Hinzufügen/Remove relationships by klicking on the nodes with the `Ctrl` key pressed.

 ---